dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

 ### &#8855; &#8710; &#8968;viii&#8969; [For Timescales Both Small and Large, Each Agent's State and Context Is Constructed From Their Sum Of Experience Via Directed Focus](#each-agents-state-and-context-is-constructed-from-their-sum-of-experience-via-directed-focus)

-- Is Predominately Accumulated By Their
+- Is predominately accumulated by their
 - so, directing their focus changes the range of experiential information relevant to their context. combined with signaling and especially with (decision models), this easily can have